zer0int/CLIP-XAI-GUI/README.md

 ## Known Issues
 - No threading, scripts that invoke models run on main thread (check console to verify thread is not *actually* hanging)
-- Some models, such as RN101, not working properly with regard to salient feature heatmaps
-- You can edit CLIP's "opinion" and add your own words to the file, but it comes at the expense of some error, alas you need to click twice to select a word to visualize.

 ## Examples